Getting Garrus' Eyes Right

 To make the perfect eyes, I decided to pull an image directly from a screenshot of Garrus.
 I painted over it a bit to bring the resolution up to what I needed to print the eyes out, and then made a sheet with a whole bunch of eyes on it!
 I made several different variations in brightness and two different sizes.
 I was pretty sure 14mm would be the right size, but I printed some 12mm eyes too.

-To look a bit less weird to our friendly neighborhood printers, I filled the rest of the page with some of our pinback button designs.
-(Woo, another plug!
-I'm on a roll today.)
+To look a bit less weird to our friendly neighborhood printers, I filled the rest of the page with some of our designs.
+(Woo, plug!)

 Here's the easiest way I found to attach the printed eye to the cabochon.
 Put a dot of Diamond Glaze in the center of the printout, and then press the cabochon right down on top of it, making sure to keep it centered.
 The pressure spreads the glaze out and squeezes out any air bubbles.
 The Diamond Glaze dries nice and clear.
 I do have some tips: